kevinolega/philippineislandliving/_posts/2010-11-18-why-do-i-want-to-stay-in-the-philippines.md

 Filipinos have been doing this for a long time and is getting better at it so it's pretty common these da.

 The only annoying thing is people ask me often why I haven't gone on to this trend.
-Aside from the fact that I won't leave Ish and my family to work somewhere else, is that I am confident that I am capable of working and living from anywhere and I prefer to work here at home (The Philippines).
+Aside from the fact that I won't leave my family to work somewhere else, is that I am confident that I am capable of working and living from anywhere and I prefer to work here at home (The Philippines).

 If you're from a different country and you want to move, live, or retire in the Philippines, I understand why you want to do so.
 Filipino's might require a lot of explanation  for this so I prepared some.